grpc/proposal/A29-xds-tls-security.md

 As mentioned before, we currently only have one plugin implementation called `file_watcher`.
 The configuration for this plugin has the following fields:
-- `certificate_file`: The path to the file containing the identity certificate.
-The file should contain a PEM-formatted X.509 conforming certificate.
+- `certificate_file`: The path to the file containing the identity certificate or certificate chain.
+The file should contain a PEM-formatted X.509 conforming certificate or certificate chain.
 - `private_key_file`: The path to the file containing the private key.
 The file should contain a PEM-formatted PKCS encoded private key.
-- `ca_certificate_file`: The path to the file containing the root certificate.
-The file should contain a PEM-formatted X.509 conforming certificate chain.
+- `ca_certificate_file`: The path to the file containing the root certificates aka trust bundle.
+The file should contain PEM-formatted X.509 conforming certificates.
 - `refresh_interval`: Specifies how frequently the plugin should read the files.
 The value must be in the [JSON format described for a `Duration`][DURATION-JSON] protobuf message.